microsoft/ivy/doc/examples/sht/queue.md

 representation function.
 It says that the contents of the queue is the set of message such that are mapped to by their sequence number.

-A good exercise would be to instantiate and verify this module.